 10 Crazy Facts About Willie Nelson

 Willie Nelson is one of the world’s most accomplished musicians—and not just in the country music world.
 Nelson’s talents transcend genre, and go far beyond music.
-Here are 10 things you might not know about the legendary outlaw country singer.
+Here are 10 things you might not know about the legendary outlaw country singer, who turns 85 years old today.

 1. HE WROTE HIS FIRST SONG AT THE AGE OF SEVEN.